 Sukarno reassured the ambassador of Indonesia's continuing friendship with the United States but sympathized with his government's low-key approach to American aid.
 Acknowledging this assistance, he said, might suggest that the United States was attempting to "influence Indonesian policy" and drag the country into the Korean War.
 He told Cochran that Sukanto had learned much about internal security in the United States and that "much more" anticommunist instruction was necessary.
 Sukarno hoped that America would continue to assist Indonesia but observed: "Such help could be much more effective if extended quietly rather than with much publicity."
-Cochran concluded the conversation by commenting on India's conception of cold war neutrality and predicting that all countries must eventually choose the side they "feel is right."
-17
+Cochran concluded the conversation by commenting skeptically on India's cold war neutrality and predicting that all countries must eventually choose the side they "feel is right."

-During his talk with Sukarno, Cochran mentioned a Mutual Defense Assistance mission visited virtually every country in Southeast Asia but focused most intensely on Vietnam.
+During his talk with Sukarno, Cochran mentioned a Mutual Defense Assistance Program survey mission, which would soon be visiting Indonesia.
+Led by Foreign Service officer John F. Melby, the MDAP mission would have "searching questions" for the ambassador, said Cochran, about Indonesia's use of the equipment provided by the US police program.
+Melby, a relatively junior diplomat, was the nominal leader of a predominantly military group, commanded by Marine Major General Graves B. Erskine.
+In the summer and fall of 1950, the Melby-Erskine mission visited virtually every country in Southeast Asia but focused most intensely on Vietnam.
 The American military team responsible for Sukanto's police equipment, led by Army Lieutenant Colonel Gordon L. Beach, had arrived in Indonesia more than three weeks before Cochran's conversation with Sukarno.
-Any "searching questions" by the Melby-Erskine mission about the use of that equipment would more likely be directed to US military officers in anticipation of establishing an overt MAAG.
+Any "searching questions" from the Melby-Erskine mission about the use of that equipment would more likely be directed to Beach and his colleagues in anticipation of establishing an overt MAAG.